 The WSCP also describes the City's procedures for conducting an Annual Water Supply and Demand Assessment (Annual Assessment) that is required by Water Code Section 10632.1 and is to be submitted to the California Department of Water Resources (DWR) on or before July 1 of each year, or within 14 days of receiving final allocations from the State Water Project (SWP), whichever is later.
-The City's 2020 WSCP is included as an appendix to its 2020 UWMP, which will be submitted to DWR by July 1, 2021.
-However, this WSCP is created separately from the City's 2020 UWMP and can be amended, as needed, without amending the UWMP.
+The City's 2020 WSCP was included as an appendix to its 2020 UWMP, which was submitted to DWR by July 1, 2021.
+However, the WSCP is created separately from the City's 2020 UWMP and can be amended, as needed, without amending the UWMP.
 Furthermore, the Water Code does not prohibit a Supplier from taking actions not specified in its WSCP, if needed, without having to formally amend its UWMP or WSCP.
+This WSCP reflects the first amendment in May 2022.